Sources

 Tip

-The CSV method is a helpful way to configure a sizeable workspace when you need to add a large number of products and keywords to multiple projects.
-Start by attempting it on just a couple of items until you get a grasp of how it works.
+The CSV method is a helpful way to configure a sizeable workspace when you need to add a large number of products and keywords.
+Start by attempting it on just a couple of items until you grasp how it works.

 Keywords